My 12 Favorite — and Two Least Favorite — Books of 2020

 In the Reading Year 2020, I read nearly every genre in every medium.
 I read all over the calendar, today's newest fiction and books from days gone by; I'm never sure what will truly captivate me on the page.
 I read text in print and ebooks, and I listen to books on my daily run.
 (I am an equal opportunity consumer.)

-2020 was not a typical year of reading, at least at first.
-The pandemic coupled with short staffing made reading difficult — but never impossible.
+2020 was not a typical year of reading for me, at least at first.
+The pandemic coupled with short staffing at work made reading difficult — but never impossible.
 I need to read as much as I need air and sunshine (but not nearly as much as I need sleep, apparently).
 Halfway through the year, I recaptured my reading momentum, and I didn't look back.

 I read 95 books in just about every genre.
-Some of the books were modest in length — some were graphic novels, and a few were picture books — but the one on Queen Elizabeth topped the scale at 721 pages, so I was no slacker.
+Some of the books were modest in length — some were graphic novels, and a few were picture books — but the biography of Queen Elizabeth topped the scale at 721 pages, so I was no slacker.
 According to Goodreads, I averaged 245 pages per book.

 I had a very rewarding reading year, with few duds in the lineup.
 It was a challenge to winnow down the "favorites," considering every time I saw another title, I thought, "Oh, and I loved that one because who doesn't love ravens?" or "Shakespeare as a spy!" or "Maybe I do need to talk to someone..."
 So here are some of my favorites, in no particular order: